Moscow Victory Day Parade: Gallery of the stages of the parade

-Preparations

 The American contingent at the general rehearsal parade in Alabino in 2010.

 Early preparations for the parade begin in the last two months of the previous year.
 In these early stages, organizers at the MoD discuss the size of the parade, units/military equipment attending, extra details and on jubilee years, the invitation of foreign troops.
 During this time, regular participants practice their drill routines from their home units at various locations.
 Full parade rehearsals begin in March at a training center in the village of Alabino, which is located in the Moscow Oblast.
 In their working uniforms, parade participants do a full run through of the entire ceremony to the closest extent possible.
 In the last week of April, the rehearsals are moved to Red Square, as they are conducted in the evening time.
 The flypast segment of the parade begin during these practice runs with all aircraft practicing from the Kubinka airfield.
 In some cases, the flypast is rehearsed solely without any mobile and ground columns.
 Typically, the final dress rehearsal takes place 2–3 days before the actual parade and is usually live-streamed on outlets such as Ruptly.